hafizhmh/k8s-secrets-collision-demo/README.md

 Result:
 ![](README-assets/05-logs.png)

-Now we don't fewer file to be read than before.
+Now we have fewer file to be read than before.
 The app must be able to parse the file, though.

 ## 6. Using projected volume